-Artists whose brush strokes I admire are many, but I will give you the Readers Digest!
+Artists whose brush strokes I admire are many, but here is the Readers Digest!

-Notice how the brushstrokes of red paint wraps around the foot of the boy.
+Notice how the brushstrokes of red paint wrap around the foot of the boy.
 It seems like a causal afterthought, but don’t be deceived; it is brilliant!
-Nothing is left to chance in a Singer Sargent painting.
+Nothing is left to chance in a Singer-Sargent painting.

 I will briefly mention Vincent Van Gogh, my first love affair with a painting!
 Sadly, he has been so commercialized in recent years that I cringe, but that is for another email.
-If you have only seen his work as a projection or photo and not in person, you are missing a treat.
-His ability to create whole images from marks and lines still gives me chills, and he still deeply influences my artwork.
+You are missing a treat if you have only seen his work as a projection or photo and not in person.
+His ability to create whole images from marks and lines still gives me chills, and he still profoundly influences my artwork.